dany-manastireanu/StockInfo/docs/architecture.md

 The Elastic Database will be our No Sql database for storing, searching and analyzing our large volumes of data in near-real-time.

 ### Kibana Component C6
-The Kibana Component is our solution for visialization the data which is from [Elastic Database](#elastic-database-component-c5)
+The Kibana Component is our solution for the data visialization.
+The data comes from [Elastic Database](#elastic-database-component-c5)